100+ Commonly Used Building Automation System (BAS) Abbreviations and Full Forms – Part 1

 | ⏊ | Ground Symbol | Represents electrical grounding point; ensures circuit safety and stability. |

-| ΞP | Delta Pressure / Pressure Difference | The difference between two pressure points, used in airflow or filter monitoring. |
+| ΔP | Delta Pressure / Pressure Difference | The difference between two pressure points, used in airflow or filter monitoring. |

 | +/- | Plus / Minus | Indicates tolerance or variation, e.g., ±2°C means temperature may vary by 2°C above or below setpoint. |

-πΆ Communication Protocols & π Network Interfaces
+Communication Protocols & Network Interfaces

-| Abbreviation | Full Form | Notes |
+| Abbreviation | Full Form | Description |

 |---|---|---|